 Freed Black men and women now had the opportunity to choose: Stay with former slave owners, now obligated to pay wages as employer to employee.
 Go in search of family members sold in slavery and try to establish a unit.
 Embark on this new journey called freedom, come what may.
 Whatever their choice, on June 19, we celebrate the freedom to make a choice.

 Ironically, Texas was the first to make Juneteenth a state holiday in 1980.
-Since then, over 35 states recognize its worth in the American story.
+And in June 2021, it officially became a federal holiday.
 Celebrations today range from festivals to old -school cookouts with family and friends.
-Similar to the first held in 1866, it can essentially be a party with a menu of traditional soul food fare: Collard greens, smothered chicken, black-eyed peas and the traditional barbecue and strawberry soda.
+Similar to the first held in 1866, it can essentially be a party with a menu of traditional soul food fare: Collard greens, smothered chicken, black-eyed peas, barbecue and strawberry soda.

 The first year, the event was held at Heritage Square in Waco in the location of its last public lynching.
 “I purposely did it that way,” Strother says, “I wanted the first year to be significant.
 The irony of it; so many years later, to celebrate in the same place we were shamed.”
 That year, 4500 people attended and it’s grown each year.
 “Now, the city gives us Brazos Park due to the growth.
 We have celebrities perform from hip hop to R&B to Jazz and Gospel.
 We want to make it attractive to all age groups, get them engaged and use the opportunity to get younger generations to understand the meaning behind Juneteenth.”